giselepereiira/Movie-chatbot/movie_chatbot/Movie-Rasa-Project/data/nlu.md

 - what movies were directed by [buster keaton](director)?
 - what movies were directed by [stanley kubrick](director)?

+## intent:movie_search_actor
+- what movies had the participation of [tom cruise](actor)?
+- what movies had the participation of [fred astaire](actor)?
+- what movies had the participation of [brigitte bardot](actor)?
+- what movies had the participation of [richard burton](actor)?
+- what movies had the participation of [humphrey bogart](actor)?
+- what movies had the participation of [lauren bacall](actor)?

+## lookup:actor
+- tom cruise
+- fred astaire
+- lauren bacall
+- brigitte bardot
+- john belushi
+- ingmar bergman
+- humphrey bogart
+- marlon brando
+- richard burton
+- miguel oliveira

 ## lookup:director
 - quentin tarantino
 - ingmar bergman